awsanadelabdulbariahmedsultan-art/Yemen-Airspace-And-Airports-Unification-Project/EXECUTION_PLAN.md

 To execute the Airspace Neutralization Agreement and officially declare the reopening of all Yemeni airports before the absolute deadline of tomorrow, Friday, August 21, 2026, the following urgent channels must be activated tonight:

 ### 1. Immediate Digital Verification (GitHub Launch)
 * Upon committing the comprehensive `README.md` file in English and Arabic under the authority of **Eng.
-Osan Adel Abdulbari Ahmed Sultan (eng.AWSSN ADEL ABDULBARI AHMED SULTAN)**, this repository stands as the official, unified White Paper.
+Osan Adel Abdulbari Ahmed Sultan (eng.AWSAN ADEL ABDULBARI AHMED SULTAN)**, this repository stands as the official, unified White Paper.
 * The repository link must be shared immediately via encrypted and fast-track communication channels with the Joint Technical Aviation Committee in both Sana'a and Aden to serve as the single source of truth for print and signature.

 ### 2. Fast-Track Technical Authorization